jrmarcum/BasicsOfCodingGo/README.md

 # Basics of Coding Go
 ## Preface
 What this text is and what it is not: This text is intended to introduce the reader to the basics of the Go programming language in the sense that they will be able to write minimal types of programs and run the code.
-It is not intended to go into advanced topics like concurrency and use of pointers, data structures, object oriented programming, testing and debugging techniques and other software engineering principals.
+It is not intended to go into advanced topics like concurrency and use of pointers, advanced data structures, object oriented programming, testing and debugging techniques and other software engineering principals.

 The programs are intended to be run in the terminal as that is common to most operating systems.
 Linux and Mac come preinstalled with a terminal.
 Windows may or may not have it pre-installed.
 "Windows Terminal" can be installed from the Microsoft store.
 Just do a search for it and install it.
 ## Installation and Setup of Go